radleigh123/OBSIDIAN-Main-Hub-Public/BackOffice/CODE/Java/JavaCharacterStreams.md

 ---
 # Character Streams
-The java.io package provides Character Stream classes to overcome the limitations of [[JavaStreamsByte|Byte Stream classes]], which can only handle the 8-bit bytes and is not compatible to work directly with the Unicode characters.
+The java.io package provides Character Stream classes to overcome the limitations of [[JavaByteStreams|Byte Stream classes]], which can only handle the 8-bit bytes and is not compatible to work directly with the Unicode characters.
 Character Stream classes are used to work with **16-bit Unicode characters**.
 They can perform operations on characters, char arrays and Strings.
 > are mainly used to read characters from the source and write them to the destination.

 ```java